micro-manager/micro-manager.github.io/_pages/ChuoSeiki_QT.md

 </tr>
 </table>

-{% include Note text="Register the correct serial port that connects to the corresponding QT controller.
+{% include notice icon="info" content="Register the correct serial port that connects to the corresponding QT controller.
 If using 3-axis controller, the above two device adapters should be registered to one single serial port (see <i>Note on Axis name</i>)." %}

 ''' Serial port settings '''